 There is nothing more satisfying or exciting than planning the next family holiday; finally, the payoff for all of our hard work and a chance to relax and enjoy some uninterrupted time together.
 Of course, there are always challenges in such a planning endeavor; namely that not all things appeal to all family members and when you’re dealing with a variety of ages and interests as – let’s face it – most of us are, then it becomes something of a puzzle to put together the perfect trip.
 So it’s not surprising that so many travelers turn to the Gold Coast as family holidays to help realize their holiday dreams.

 A seaside city located in southeast Queensland, Australia, the Gold Coast has managed to successfully marry the excitement and activity of big city living and laid-back beach vibe.
-Its gorgeous weather, fantastic surfing, copious daytime activities and nightlife, and its 35 miles of coastline have continued to support a healthy flow of tourism, solidifying the Gold Coast as one of the most visited cities in the world.
+Its gorgeous weather, fantastic surfing, copious daytime activities, and nightlife, and its 35 miles of coastline have continued to support a healthy flow of tourism, solidifying the Gold Coast for family holidays & one of the most visited cities in the world.
 The eclectic offerings of the city – with its equal parts beach town and cosmopolitan appeal – make it a stellar option for family holidays where each person has the opportunity to enjoy what they love.

 Best Places to Stay

 There are no shortages of accommodations on the Gold Coast – something for everyone and every budget; more than anything, it’s about deciding what will best suit your family’s needs.
 There is everything from big resorts (with big amenities) to lodges and private homes; each nestled in areas with their own unique personality.